 Summer financial aid packages may include the following:

 - Remaining Stafford Loan eligibility- Stafford Loan eligibility is determined by the year the student is in school and comparing it to the annual loan limits for that year, as outlined by the Department of Education.
 If a student has remaining eligibility, the student will receive summer Stafford Loan offers.

-- Summer Graduate PLUS Loan- If the student has exhausted their Stafford Loans, they can request a Summer Graduate PLUS Loan via the Loan Request/Adjustment form (16-17 academic year).
+- Summer Graduate PLUS Loan- If the student has exhausted their Stafford Loans, they can request a Summer Graduate PLUS Loan via the Plus Loan Request Form (17-18 academic year).

 Students enrolled in fewer than 3 credit hours for the summer term are not eligible for federal financial aid.